YorkCodeDojo/yoda/manual.md

 The two values to add can either be supplied as the actual values,  for example `ADD 7 10` would give 17.
 This is called Immediate Addressing.

-Alternately,  the memory addresses in which to find the values can supplied.
+Alternately,  the memory addresses in which to find the values can be supplied.
 For example ADD [7] [10] would add together the values held in memory locations 7 and 10.
 This is called Direct Memory Addressing.

 For the 3rd operand,  the result,  Immediate Addressing doesn't make sense.  i.e.  You can't store the result in `23` but you can store the result in memory location 23 - i.e. direct memory addressing.
 The final more complicated case is Indirect Memory Addresses,  this refers to the memory location held in memory location 23.